Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Observations and data reduction

 \subsubsection{JWST}

-As part of the \JWST's Early Release Observations of SMACS\,J0723, the observatory also acquired spectroscopic data with the Micro-Shutter-Array (MSA) NIRSpec of 58 individual galaxies, as well as spectra of all objects in the entire field with NIRISS in Wide-Field Slitless mode.
+As part of the \JWST's Early Release Observations (ERO) of SMACS\,J0723, the observatory also acquired spectroscopic data with the Micro-Shutter-Array (MSA) NIRSpec of 58 individual galaxies, as well as spectra of all objects in the entire field with NIRISS in Wide-Field Slitless mode.
 The total on-source exposure time ranged from 1.5 to 5\,hrs.
-Our first analysis presented here uses primarily NIRSpec MSA data of various multiple images in the form of reduced 2D spectra and 1D extracted spectra directly available in the data release.
+Our first analysis presented here uses primarily NIRSpec MSA data (reduced 2D spectra and 1D extracted spectra of various multiple images) directly available from the ERO data release.